william-h-oliver/astrolink/doc/howitworks.md

 # How AstroLink Works

 AstroLink is an astrophysical clustering algorithm that extracts hierarchical structure from point-based data.
 It was designed as an improvement to its predecessors, [CluSTAR-ND](https://doi.org/10.1093/mnras/stac1701) and [Halo-OPTICS](https://doi.org/10.1093/mnras/staa3879), and by comparison boasts increased clustering power in shorter run-times.
-The goal of this page is to provide an intuitive overview of how the AstroLink algorithm works &mdash; a more pegagogical description of how it works can be found in the AstroLink [science paper](https://doi.org/10.1093/mnras/stae1029).
+The goal of this page is to provide an intuitive overview of how the AstroLink algorithm works -- a more pegagogical description of how it works can be found in the AstroLink [science paper](https://doi.org/10.1093/mnras/stae1029).

 AstroLink shares algorithmic ties to OPTICS and HDBSCAN, which can be thought of hierarchical extensions of DBSCAN, which itself can be thought of as a _more-robust-to-noise_ version of the Friends-Of-Friends (FOF) algorithm (which is commonly used to identify galaxies/haloes from cosmological simulations and is the basis for many other astrophysical clustering algorithms).
 However instead of being referred to the concepts used within these algorithms, it's likely easier to understand the functionality of AstroLink by way of a visual analogy (before then interpreting the computational details within AstroLink).